Rugby union has been regarded as New Zealand’s national game since the early 20th century.

 Rugby union’s significant position in New Zealand culture rests less on the numbers playing than on the numbers watching.
 Most club and school games attract few spectators.
-However inter-provincial contests, Super 15 games played by professional players and international matches involving the national team, the All Blacks, attract many spectators and extensive media coverage.
+However inter-provincial contests, Super Rugby games played by professional players and international matches involving the national team, the All Blacks, attract many spectators and extensive media coverage.

 Varied forms of football developed in British villages, but it was the English public school that formalised the rules of these games.
 Boys wanted to test themselves against others, but in order to do so, they needed to play the same game.
 Headmasters and teachers came to believe that football games would provide training in physical strength, discipline and manliness.
-Rules were necessary to ensure the rough games were played in a restrained civilised manner.
+Rules were necessary to ensure the rough games were played in a restrained, civilised manner.

 At Rugby School a plaque reads: ‘This stone commemorates the exploit of William Webb Ellis who with a fine disregard for the rules of football as played in his time first took the ball in his arms and ran with it thus originating the distinctive feature of the rugby game A.D.
 1823.’
-However, there is little evidence of this, and the claim did not surface until over 50 years later.
+However, there is little evidence of this, and the claim did not surface until more than 50 years later.
 It is thought that Rugby School advanced the story in the 1890s to establish ownership of the origins of the game.

-Eventually two distinct games of football emerged – rugby, named for Rugby School in Warwickshire where it was played, and the association game (soccer).
+Eventually two distinct games of football emerged: rugby, named for Rugby School in Warwickshire where it was played, and the association game (soccer).
 This was named for the Football Association, formed by old boys of schools such as Eton and Westminster.

-Initially the most distinctive difference between the two games was that in association football goals were scored by kicking the ball under a bar, and in rugby by going over the bar.
+Initially the most distinctive difference between the two games was that in association football goals were scored by kicking the ball under a bar, and in rugby by kicking it over the bar.
 (A try was simply an opportunity to ‘try’ for a kick over the goal.)
 Eventually the greatest difference came to be how the ball was propelled: rugby rules allowed for handling and running with the ball and association only allowed kicking and heading.
 Under rugby rules, the ball could only be passed backwards, but in the association game, it could be passed in any direction.